-Next, you’ll combine all of your dry ingredients, the flour, sugar, coconut flakes, lime zest, baking soda and salt in a medium mixing bowl and toss gently to combine.
+Next, you'll combine all of your dry ingredients, the flour, sugar, coconut flakes, lime zest, baking soda and salt in a large mixing bowl and toss gently to combine.
 Once the mango is frozen, you will grate the frozen butter directly into the dry ingredients and use a pastry cutter or fork to work the butter into the flour mixture.
-In a small mixing bowl, you’ll whisk together the egg, heavy cream and vanilla.
+In a small mixing bowl, you'll whisk together the egg, heavy cream and vanilla.
 Pour the heavy cream and eggs over the dry ingredients and mix until just combined.

 Add the frozen mango to the dough.
 Turn the dough out onto a floured surface and fold the dough over itself and then flatten it to incorporate the mango.
 Do this 2-3 times to be sure that the mango is evenly distributed throughout the dough.
 Also be careful not to overwork the dough here.
 It will be a bit crumbly which is exactly what you want.
-Form the dough into a 10 inch circle and use a bench knife or sharp knife to cut the dough into 8 triangles.
+Form the dough into a 10 inch circle and use a bench scraper or sharp knife to cut the dough into 8 triangles.

 Baking or Freezing Coconut Mango Scones:

 If you are baking right away, place scones into the freezer for 15-20 minutes before preheating the oven to 400°.
 Brush scones with heavy cream and bake for 20-22 minutes or until golden brown.
 While the scones are baking, make the lime glaze.